patrikhuber/eos-model-viewer/README.md

 It uses the libigl 3D viewer and nanogui.
 The viewer works well, the CMake scripts are somewhat in beta stage - you're on your own compiling it!

+Make sure to clone the repository with `--recursive`, or, if already cloned, run `git submodule update --init --recursive`.

 The plan is to also offer binaries.